 “Source Code” is a nice change of pace from the usual time loop angle.
-In this movie, a giant train explosion has already taken place and U.S. Army pilot Captain Colter Stevens finds himself part of an experimental government program that sends him back to about 8 minutes before the disaster in order to learn the bomber’s identity, and prevent the next attack involving a large dirty bomb unfolding six hours hence.
-This film has a really tight, well framed and thoughtful storyline that handles it’s subject matter excellently, and is complemented by a good cast which includes the likes of Jake Gyllenhaal, Michelle Monaghan and Jeffery Wright.
+In this movie, a giant train explosion has already taken place and U.S. Army pilot Captain Colter Stevens finds himself part of an experimental government program that sends him back to about 8 minutes before the disaster in order to learn the bomber’s identity and prevent the next attack involving a large dirty bomb unfolding six hours hence.
+This film has a really tight, well framed and thoughtful storyline that handles it’s subject matter excellently, and is complemented by a good cast that includes the likes of Jake Gyllenhaal, Michelle Monaghan and Jeffery Wright.

 Director: Tony Elliott

-This futuristic story brings a slightly more apocalyptic tweak to the time loop genre, and focuses on a military engineer called Renton and his girlfriend, Hannah, who are hiding an experimental new energy source machine called ARQ, which may provide the means of freeing humanity from a tyrannical corporation that is dominating and polluting the planet.
+This futuristic story brings a slightly more apocalyptic tweak to the time loop genre, and focuses on a military engineer called Renton and his girlfriend, Hannah, who are hiding an experimental energy source machine called ARQ, which may provide the means of freeing humanity from a tyrannical corporation that is dominating and polluting the planet.
 After armed raiders enter and try to steal the perpetual motion machine, a sequence of time loops are instigated, giving the couple the opportunity to try and sort out all the clues, and identities of the masked figures in order to find out who is targeting them and why.
-Having a world ending related theme subsequently brings an extra dimension to the table, while the characters and decent acting really helps to move the story forward at a pleasurable pace.
+Having a world-ending related theme subsequently brings an extra dimension to the table, while the characters and decent acting really helps to move the story forward at a pleasurable pace.
 A very satisfying film overall.